Julieta Casas

 I am the Einstein-Moos postdoctoral fellow at the Center on Democracy, Development, and the Rule of Law at Stanford University.
 I received my Ph.D. in Political Science from the Johns Hopkins University in June 2024.

 In my book project, Building Bureaucratic Capacity: The Political Origins of Civil Service Reforms, I trace the origins of bureaucratic reform to different types of patronage and identify the conditions under which countries can significantly reduce the politicization of the bureaucracy.
-This research draws from an in-depth case study of the United States and Argentina in the nineteenth century and from the study of broad patterns in bureaucratic reform across the Americas.
+This research relies on a mixed methods design that draws from an in-depth case study of the United States, Argentina, and Chile in the nineteenth century and from the study of broad patterns in bureaucratic reform across the Americas.
+You can see more about my book project here.

 The American Political Science Association Centennial Grants and the Johns Hopkins Suveges Fellowship have supported my research.